tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/Transfer_your_app_from_appc_CLI_to_ti_CLI/README.md

-# Transfer your app from `appc` CLI to `ti` CLI
+# Transfer your app from Appcelerator CLI to Titanium CLI

 ## Introduction

-Axway announced that they will hand over Titanum to the community at <a href="https://devblog.axway.com/featured/product-update-changes-to-application-development-services-appcelerator/" target="_blank">March 2022</a>. <b>You still create apps or use existing apps!</b>.
+Axway handed over Titanum to the community at <a href="https://devblog.axway.com/featured/product-update-changes-to-application-development-services-appcelerator/" target="_blank">March 2022</a>. <b>You still create apps or use existing apps!</b>.
 But you won't have access to the Axway services (e.g. Push, Analytics).
 You might also see a message like `You cannot perform this operation with your current plan.
 Please upgrade to build your application for production distribution`.
 It's time to update the CLI!

 Here are some steps you have to have a look at or change if you want to build your apps: